top of page

 Issue

-Incarceration seems to be an ineffective means of deterring crime with prisons being overcrowded and many returning to a life of crime.
-Would an eye-for-an-eye policy be more effective as a punitive measure than our prison system?
+Incarceration has been shown to be ineffective resulting in overcrowded prisons with some convicts returning to a life of crime.
+Would an eye-for-an-eye policy be more effective as a punitive measure than the current prison system?

 Eye-For-An-Eye (Primary Principle)

-The eye-for-an-eye principle reflects an ideal that is not based upon vengeance, but rather represents a fair and just balance of life through the proper reinforcement of one's actions.
+The eye-for-an-eye principle reflects an ideal that is not based on vengeance but rather represents a fair and just balance of life through the proper reinforcement of one's actions.
 Jesus may have referred to this when he said:

 So in everything, do to others what you would have them